simonmcmanus/livedocs-sample/README.md

 https://github.com/simonmcmanus/livedocs

-Given a Live Docs spec file, generate a standalone html file that documents the API and allows users to make requests to it from their browser.
+Given a Live Docs spec file, generate a standalone HTML file that documents the API and allows users to make requests to the API from their browser.

-A simple command like:
+The command:

   livedocs ./specs/sample.json ./out

 Will result in a html file.

 You can read all about the spec format here: